-Gastroesophageal reflux disease, or also known as GERD, is one of the popular causes of heartburn, aside from acid reflux.
+The most common symptoms of Gastroesophageal reflux disease, or GERD, are heartburn and regurgitation.
 GERD happens when the stomach acid constantly regurgitates towards the esophagus, irritating its lining.

 People who have GERD suffer from acid reflux symptoms more frequently, which results in more damage to the esophageal tissue.

 What Are the Symptoms of GERD?